 Spending time outside as a family can continue when the snow starts to fly!
 Learning to ski or snowboard is a great way to stay active while sticking with physical distancing protocols.
 Here’s what you need to know to get started:

 Kids’ Activity and Coloring Book

 Get your kids excited about learning to slide on snow!
 Professional instructors created this book to educate the next generation of skiers and riders.
 The book uses coloring pages, games, and puzzles to get kids excited about learning to ski or snowboard.
-You can purchase the book in the PSIA-AASI online catalog or download a few pages for an at-home activity.
+You can purchase the book in the PSIA-AASI online shop or download a few pages for an at-home activity.